First Fitna: Battle of Nahrawan

 Following the Battle of Siffin, a group separated from Ali when he agreed to settle the dispute with Mu'awiya through arbitration, a move considered by the group as against the Quran.
 Most of them had pressured Ali to accept the arbitration, but subsequently reversed course and declared that the right to judgment belonged to God alone.
 While Ali largely succeeded in regaining their support, the remaining opponents of arbitration gathered in Nahrawan, on the east bank of the Tigris.
 Due to their exodus, this group became known as the Kharijites, from the Arabic for "to go out" or "to rise in revolt".

-The Kharijites elected Abd Allah ibn Wahb al-Rasibi as their caliph.
-They denounced Ali's leadership, and declared him, his followers, and the Syrians to be infidels.
-They declared the shedding blood of such infidels to be licit.
-The Kharijites began interrogating civilians about their views on Uthman and Ali, and executing those who did not share their views.
-In one notable incident, the Kharijites disemboweled a farmer's pregnant wife, cut out and killed her unborn infant, before beheading the farmer.
+The Kharijites elected Abd Allah ibn Wahb al-Rasibi as their new caliph.
+They denounced Ali's leadership, and declared him and his followers, as well as Mu'awiya and the Syrians, to be infidels.
+They also declared the shedding blood of such infidels to be licit.
+The Kharijites then began interrogating civilians about their views on Uthman and Ali, executing those who did not share their views.
+In one notable incident, the Kharijites reportedly disemboweled a farmer's pregnant wife, cutting out and killing her unborn infant, before beheading the farmer.
 Kharijites have been viewed as the forerunners of Islamic extremists.

 Ali received the news of the Kharijites' violence and moved to Nahrawan with his army.
-There, he asked the Kharjites to surrender the murderers and return to their families.
-The Kharijites, however, responded defiantly that they were collectively responsible for the murders.
-After multiple failed attempts at deescalation, Ali announced an amnesty (that did not apply to murderers) and barred his army from commencing hostilities.
+There, he asked the Kharijites to surrender the murderers and return to their families.
+The Kharijites however, responded defiantly that they were collectively responsible for the murders.
+After multiple failed attempts at de-escalation, Ali announced an amnesty (that did not apply to murderers) and barred his army from commencing hostilities.
 The remaining Kharijites, estimated at 2,800, attacked and were vanquished by the vastly superior army of Ali.
 The injured, estimated at 400, were pardoned by Ali.

-In January 661, while praying at the Mosque of Kufa, Ali was assassinated by the Kharijite Abd al-Rahman ibn Muljam.
+In January 661, while praying at the Great Mosque of Kufa, Ali was assassinated by the Kharijite Abd al-Rahman ibn Muljam.

 Peace treaty with Hasan

-After the assassination of Ali in January 661, his eldest son, Hasan, was elected caliph in Kufa.
-Mu'awiya quickly marched on Kufa with a large army, while Hasan's military response suffered defections in large numbers.
-These were facilitated by military commanders and tribal chiefs who had been swayed to Mu'awiya's side by promises and offers of money.
+After the assassination of Ali in January 661, his eldest son Hasan was proclaimed caliph in Kufa.
+Mu'awiya quickly marched on Kufa with a large army, while Hasan's military suffered defections in large numbers.
+These were facilitated by military commanders and tribal chiefs who had been swayed to Mu'awiya's side by promises of money and offers of amnesty.
 Hasan was wounded in a failed attempt on his life.
-By the time Hasan agreed to a peace treaty with Mu'awiya, his authority did not exceed the area around Kufa Under this treaty, Hasan ceded the caliphate to Mu'awiya.
-The treaty stipulated a general amnesty for the people and the return of the caliphate to Hasan after Mu'awiya's death.
-Mu'awiyah was crowned as caliph at a ceremony in Jerusalem in 661.
+By the time Hasan agreed to a peace treaty with Mu'awiya, his authority did not exceed the area around Kufa.
+Under this treaty, Hasan ceded the caliphate to Mu'awiya.
+The treaty stipulated a general amnesty for the people and that a council would choose the caliph after Mu'awiya's death.
+Mu'awiya was then crowned as caliph at a ceremony in Jerusalem.

-Hasan predeceased Mu'awiya, dying in 669 at the age of 46.
-It is believed that he was poisoned at the instigation of Mu'awiya.